bodom0015/elasticsearch2-helm/README.md

 [2019-10-02 03:42:16,933][INFO ][cluster.service          ] [Joe Fixit] added {{Right-Winger}{RxiYhWrOTpyUG-M1GWRnkQ}{172.17.0.6}{172.17.0.6:9300},}, reason: zen-disco-join(join from node[{Right-Winger}{RxiYhWrOTpyUG-M1GWRnkQ}{172.17.0.6}{172.17.0.6:9300}])
 ```

 ### Monitoring
-ElasticHQ is also deployed alongside your cluster to monitor and administer it.
+Using this chart, ElasticHQ is also deployed alongside your cluster to monitor and administer it.

 The UI can be accessed by navigating your browser to the hostname configured as `ingress.host` in your `values.yaml`.